cheesecakeufo/komorebi/README.md

 `curl -s https://raw.githubusercontent.com/iabem97/komorebi/master/data/Other/postrm | bash -s`

 If your issue has not already been reported, please report it *[`here`](https://github.com/iabem97/komorebi/issues/new)* and I'll try my best to fix them.

+### Why does Komorebi install files in a macOS-like structure?

+Komorebi was originally intended to run on an unreleased OS project.
+Since many people already use Komorebi, an update could potentially break Komorebi and custom-made wallpapers.

+It is possible to change the file structure with code changes and a `postinst` script but I'd rather keep it as is for now or if you have the time to make one, feel free to do so and submit a PR!

 ## Status of Development